 My People’s Market

-In early August, the North Park Blocks hosted My People’s Market, where shoppers get a chance to discover the diversity of Portland.
+In early June, the Central Eastside hosted My People’s Market, where shoppers get a chance to discover the diversity of Portland.
 Connect with BIPOC entrepreneurs, makers, artists and culinary wizards while experiencing the sounds of local Portland artists and performers, curated by Young, Gifted and Brown.

 More Outdoor Concerts

 With acts that have ranged from Al Green to ZZ Top, McMenamins Edgefield Concerts on the Lawn are an annual rite of summer and the hottest ticket in town.

 Chamber Music Northwest’s annual summer festival combines high-caliber classical music with a laid-back atmosphere.